Credit Cards

 If you’re considering a property purchase (either for yourself or as an investment), the Abu Dhabi property market is heating up!

 With its population having passed 4 million residents in 2024, the jump in property transactions is driven mainly by residential unit sales.
-As you would expect, this has had an effect on prices with apartments going up by 14% year on year, and villas by 11%.
+As you would expect, this has had an effect on prices with apartments going up by 14% year on year, and villas 11%.

 You can read the full update on the Abu Dhabi property market in this article from The National.